Enemies of Bees

 Acarapis dorsalis and Acarapis externus are mites that lives on honey bees that are indistinguishable from Tracheal mites (Acarapis woodi).
 They are classified differently simply based on the location where they are found.
 Leading to the obvious question, are they the same and they are just not able to get into the trachea.

 Small Hive Beetles.

-Another recent pest that has not made it to where I am yet, is the Small Hive Beetle (Aethina tumida Murray).
+Another recent pest that were first identified in the US in 1996 and in Nebraska in 2007, is the Small Hive Beetle (Aethina tumida Murray).
 Sometimes abbreviated SHB.
 The damage they do is similar to the wax moths but more extensive and they are harder to control.
 If you smell fermentation in the hive and find masses of crawling, spiky looking larvae in combs you may have SHB.
 The only chemical controls approved for use are traps made with CheckMite and ground drenches to kill the pupae, which pupate in the ground outside the hive.

-I have not had to deal with these, but I will probably go to more PermaComb in the brood nests if they become too much of a problem.
+While I have seen a few, I have not had any issues with these, but I will probably go to more PermaComb in the brood nests if they ever become too much of a problem.
 Strong hives seem to be the best protection.